Apply for a gaming machine service licence

 - the delegate will help the parties reach an agreement

-- the delegate can explain what the law means and clarify any misunderstandings the parties may have but cannot provide you with legal advice
+- the delegate can explain what the law means and clarify any misunderstandings the parties may have but can't provide you with legal advice

-- if the objectors and you fail to come to an agreement the delegate cannot make a decision and will refer the matter to a hearing.
+- if the objectors and you fail to come to an agreement the delegate can't make a decision and will refer the matter to a hearing.

 The commissioner may determine whether to conduct the hearing or refer the matter to be heard by the Licensing Court.